12. Data frames#

 ## 3 bacon 3

-Reshape (stack) the built-in WorldPhones
+Stack the WorldPhones

-Further, unstack the stacked set but first
+Furthermore, unstack the stacked set after removing[9]

-remove[10] five random rows from it and then randomly
+five random rows from it and randomly permuting all the remaining rows.

-permute all the remaining rows.
 Fill in the missing entries with NA

 s.